ka-raph/auto-routes-js/README.md

 **This must be at least two words separated by a single dash! (see [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements))** Tag name of Autoroutes navigation links. *Override only if you know what you're doing*.

-### `scriptsClass`
-Type: *string*

-Default: `autoroutes-script`

-Class added to the scripts from your views, used internally to clean views scripts from the page when the views are removed. *Override only if you know what you're doing*.

 ### `baseFolder`
 Type: *string*